Logiqx/gps-wizard/docs/ideas/decimation/README.md

 An earlier article discussed the concept of [aliasing](https://logiqx.github.io/gps-details/general/aliasing/) present in 1 Hz recordings from some GPS loggers, including the Motion and ESP-GPS.
 The chart below shows 5 Hz data (blue) and 1 Hz data (red) during a short walk.
 The 5 Hz data can be used to determine a relatively good estimate of the pace / walking speed using of a simple 1 second moving average, but the 1 Hz data is almost useless due to the nature of the aliasing.

+Whilst walking may seem unrelated to windsurfing, it is useful when trying to determine whether a device is prone to aliasing, and to create data which exceeds the maximum acceleration possible on a windsurfer.
+A separate article will discuss the nuances of acceleration in the context of 5 Hz and 10 Hz data.
+Within the scope of this document, accurate 1 Hz data is the primary focus.

 ![7-walking.png](img/7-walking.png)